College of Education & Professional Studies

 FUTURE TEACHER PROGRAM

-OUR MISSION To increase the retention and graduation of diverse students in the teaching profession and of students seeking licensure in high-demand teaching areas such as: Biology Education, Chemistry Education, Business Education, Mathematics Education, English as a Second Language, Early Childhood Education, Special Education, Library Media K-12, and Spanish Education.
+OUR MISSION: To increase the retention and graduation of students in the teaching profession and of students seeking licensure in high-demand teaching areas such as: Biology Education, Chemistry Education, Business Education, Mathematics Education, English as a Second Language, Early Childhood Education, Special Education, Library Media K-12, and Spanish Education.

-OUR GOAL To build a bridge from the dream of teaching to the reality of being equipped to teach.
-The program's goal is to increase numbers of:1.
-Minority graduates who are licensed to teach
+OUR GOAL: To build a bridge from the dream of teaching to the reality of being equipped to teach.
+The program’s goal is to increase the numbers of graduates licensed to teach in Wisconsin, with a focus on areas identified as shortage areas in the state.

 WHO IS ELIGIBLE?

-You are eligible for the program if you are a declared teacher education major who meets at least one of the following criteria:
+You are eligible for the program if you are a declared first-year teacher education major interested in any teacher licensure program, especially the following high demand areas:

 • Business education